 Focus Area - Event Diversity

-Identify the diversity and inclusion at events.
+Goal: Identify the diversity, equity, and inclusion aspects at events.

-|Diversity Access Tickets||How are Diversity Access Tickets used to support diversity and inclusion for an event?|
+|Diversity Access Tickets||How are Diversity Access Tickets used to support diversity, equity, and inclusion for an event?|

-|Family Friendliness||How does enabling families to attend together support diversity and inclusion of the event?|
+|Family Friendliness||How does enabling families to attend together support diversity, equity, and inclusion of the event?|

 Focus Area - Governance

-|Code of Conduct for Project||How does the Code of Conduct for the project support diversity and inclusion?|
+|Code of Conduct for Project||How does the Code of Conduct for the project support diversity, equity, and inclusion?|

 Focus Area - Leadership

-Identify how healthy our community leadership is.
+Goal: Identify how healthy community leadership is.

-|Mentorship||How effective are our mentorship programs at supporting diversity and inclusion in our project?|
+|Mentorship||How effective are our mentorship programs at supporting diversity, equity, and inclusion in our project?|

 Evolution Repository: https://github.com/chaoss/wg-evolution